 Property Tax Exemptions

 Florida Statutes provides a number of ad valorem property tax exemptions, which will reduce the taxable value of a property.
 The most common real property exemption is the homestead exemption.
 Application for these exemptions must be made by March 1st of the year for which you apply.
-The initial application can be made either in person at the Property Appraiser’s office or by utilizing our online homestead application, located in the Property Search portion of our website.
-Click here to be taken to that page.
+The initial application can be made in person at the Property Appraiser’s office.

 Failure to apply for any exemption by March 1st constitutes a waiver of the exemption for that year.
 You as the property owner would then have to wait until the following year to apply.
 However, there are provisions within the statutes to allow for a late filing of applications for extenuating circumstances.